Icon-Newsletter-smaller

 It’s safe to say that the main basis for mixed income is a full-time job.
 Whether you’re a freelance writer, a part-time photographer, an influencer, or an online seller, you’re considered a mixed-income earner as long as you maintain a full-time job aside from your side gigs.

-Before Filing Your Taxes: Register Yourself as a Mixed-Income Earner
+How to Register as a Mixed-Income Earner

 The BIR Form 1901 is the tax form that self-employed or mixed-income earners use to register before they start their business or open a new branch.
 Here’s what you need to know about filing this form: